Category Archives: Monaco Royals

 Jacques’ mansion in Paris, the Hôtel de Matignon; Credit – By ScareCriterion12 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=62918157

 When Louise-Hippolyte’s mother Marie died in 1724, she left her possessions and a sizable monetary inheritance to her elder daughter Louise-Hippolyte.
-Antonio I, Prince of Monaco, who was always in financial difficulties, contested his deceased wife’s will.
+Antonio I, Prince of Monaco, always in financial difficulties, contested his deceased wife’s will.
 Naturally, this caused a strained relationship between Antonio and his daughter and her husband.
-By 1730, the lawsuit still had not been settled and Antonio’s health was failing.
+By 1730, the lawsuit still was not settled and Antonio’s health was failing.
 Louise-Hippolyte and her second surviving son eight-year-old Charles, Count of Carlades traveled from France to visit Antonio.
 During a six-week visit, Antonio and Louise Hippolyte reconciled.

 Entrance to the common vault where the Grimaldi family members originally buried at the Church of St. Nicholas are buried; Credit – www.findagrave.com

 Upon Louise-Hippolyte’s death, her husband Jacques, now the legal guardian of their eldest son Honoré, returned to Monaco with a plan.
-Jacques should rule as Prince of Monaco until Honoré reached his twenty-fifth birthday.
+Jacques would rule as Prince of Monaco until Honoré reached his twenty-fifth birthday.
 At that time, Honoré would abdicate in favor of his father following the example of sons who gave up to their fathers land they had inherited through their mothers.
 Although the plan was initially accepted, it met with increasing opposition.
 It is possible that Louise-Hippolyte suspected her husband was power-hungry and that was why she denied him being named as her co-ruler.

 Finally, in May 1732, Jacques handed over the rule of Monaco to his brother-in-law Antonio Grimaldi, Chevalier de Grimaldi, an illegitimate son of Antonio I, Prince of Monaco.
 Jacques’ official abdication date was November 7, 1733, but he had long since returned to Paris with his son who was now technically Honoré III, Prince of Monaco.
 Antonio Grimaldi, Chevalier de Grimaldi became Governor-General of Monaco, was the de facto ruler of Monaco from 1732 until he died in 1784, and ably served as regent for more than fifty years for his nephew Honoré III, even after Honoré returned to Monaco.